objeck/objeck-lang/README.md

 ## Design <sub><a href='https://github.com/objeck/objeck-lang/tree/master/core'>[1]</a></sub>

 * Object-oriented and functional
-* Cross-platform support for Linux, macOS, Windows (including Docker and RPI 3/4/5)
+* Cross-platform support for Linux, macOS, and Windows (including Docker and RPI 3/4/5)
 * JIT-compiled runtimes (ARM64 and AMD64)
 * REPL shell
 * LSP [plugins](https://github.com/objeck/objeck-lsp) for VSCode, Sublime, Kate, and more